High Hedges

 Failure to carry out the works required by the final decision is an offence which, on prosecution, could lead to a fine of up to £1,000.

-The Council has set the fee for a complaint at £500 with a reduced fee of £250 for households receiving Council Tax Benefit.
+We have set the fee for a complaint at £500 with a reduced fee of £250 for households receiving Council Tax Benefit.

 Making a complaint

-The council cannot visit a property or give any advice (formal or informal) to a potential complainant regarding whether or not there is a case to be heard and/or what the chances of a complaint being successful are.
+We cannot visit a property or give any advice (formal or informal) to a potential complainant regarding whether or not there is a case to be heard and/or what the chances of a complaint being successful are.
 These matters can only be determined following any necessary site visits and surveys, the cost of which is covered by the set fee.

 It is for the complainant to determine if they have a case using the guidance that is available from the Government (see links below).